timsutton/osx-vm-templates/README.md

 ## Configuration management

 By default, the packer template does not install the Chef or Puppet configuration management tools.
-You can enable the installation of configuration management by setting the `chef_version`, `puppet_version`, `facter_version`, and `hiera_version` variables to `latest`, or to a specific version.
+You can enable the installation of configuration management by setting the `chef_version`, `puppet_agent_version`, `puppet_version`, `facter_version`, and `hiera_version` variables to `latest`, or to a specific version.

 To install the latest version of Chef: